Charmed PostgreSQL K8s

-TLS is used to encrypt data exchanged between two applications; it secures data transmitted over the network.
-Typically, enabling TLS within a highly available database, and between a highly available database and client/server applications, requires domain-specific knowledge and a high level of expertise.
-Fortunately, the domain-specific knowledge has been encoded into Charmed MySQL.
-This means (re-)configuring TLS on Charmed MySQL is readily available and requires minimal effort on your end.
+Typically, enabling TLS internally within a highly available database or between a highly available database and client/server applications, requires domain-specific knowledge and a high level of expertise.
+This has all been encoded into Charmed PostgreSQL K8s.
+This means (re-)configuring TLS on Charmed PostgreSQL K8s is readily available and requires minimal effort on your end.

-Before enabling TLS on Charmed MySQL we must first deploy the
+Before enabling TLS on Charmed PostgreSQL K8s, we must deploy the

 Wait until the